expressjs/expressjs.com/4x/en/api/app-use.md

     <tr>
       <td>**Series of Middleware**</td>
       <td>
-        More than one middleware can be specified at a mount path.
+        You can specify more than one middleware function at the same mount path.
 <pre><code class="lang-js">var r1 = express.Router();
 r1.get('/', function (req, res, next) {
   next();